biocatiit/website/content/pages/sector/orientation_7.rst

     tell the BioCAT Safety Officer, Mark Vukonich.

 #.
 Do not put any objects (chairs, bookbags, boxes, etc) inside of the yellow
-    and black taped areas by either the electrical panel or the eyewash station.
+    and black striped taped areas by either the electrical panel or the eyewash station.

 Chemical Eye Wash and Shower
 -------------------------------

-Should you accidentally get harmful chemicals on you or in your eyes, the BioCAT wet-lab is supplied with a chemical shower and eyewash station.
-You should use them, if needed.
+If you should you accidentally get harmful chemicals on you or in your eyes, the BioCAT Wet-Lab is supplied with a chemical shower and eyewash station.
+Please do not hesitate to use them, if needed.

+* Please report any injuries to BioCAT Staff.
+And call 911 from an Argonne Landline Phone if you require immediate medical assistance.

 .. image:: {static}/images/sector/chemshower.jpg
     :class: img-responsive